chinagami/BradFlask/readme.txt

-Website to post and view articles from community.
+Website to post and view articles from other users.

 Following "Python Flask From Scratch" tutorial from Traversy Media: https://www.youtube.com/watch?v=zRwy8gtgJ1A